webinar

 Consistently invest in Black employees

-Redefine what leadership looks like
+Redefine leadership

 Many white Americans are still uncomfortable with confronting the history of racism in America, Black Joy, and the changes to company policy necessary to promote racial equity.
 People who have always benefited from the status quo are not likely to be happy with challenges and changes to that structure.

-How can anti-racist allies commemorate Juneteenth?
+How can non-Black allies commemorate Juneteenth?

 About the Author